 - Happy Valley is developing organic cultivation processes.

-- Our cultivars are Phylos Certified.
+- Our cultivars are certified by Medicinal Genomics.
 When you purchase Blue Dream at Happy Valley, you know you are getting a genetic match to the Blue Dream cultivar.

 To learn more about cannabis science, products, and Happy Valley’s contributions to cannabis science, subscribe to our mailing list at the bottom of this page.